 Brown to Brown Home Ownership Program is a program designed to sell Brown-owned residential properties to eligible members of the faculty and staff.
-Supporting the Plan for Academic Enrichment, this program is intended to help the University attract and retain faculty and staff, provide faculty/staff housing close to campus, place under-utilized properties into productive use, and improve relations with neighbors and the City of Providence.
+This program is intended to help the University attract and retain faculty and staff, provide faculty/staff housing close to campus, place under-utilized properties into productive use, and improve relations with neighbors and the City of Providence.

 The properties in the program are all on College Hill and currently are unused or under-used by the University.
 These properties are in attractive residential neighborhoods close to the campus and best suited for family residential use rather than academic, administrative or student housing.